-With the current sea of red ink in the shipping sector, it is not hard to liken the state of Canada’s gateway ports to a boxing match between current title holders and contenders.
+Canada’s supply chain gateway ports are enagegd in a boxing match between current title holders and contenders and intermodal transportation drives growth.
 Rather than relegating this metaphor to an afterthought, this article will use it to review the march of Canada’s container gateway title holders and their leading contenders.

 Eastern and Atlantic Canada